tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

  * Optimizing functional fitting coefficients is usually performed on experimental data
 * **Hybrid-metta GGA**
  * Hybrid mixed with meta GGA
+* **ONIOM** - Our own n-layered Integrated molecular Orbital and Molecular mechanics
+ * Computational hybrid method that enables different ab initio or semi-empirical methods to be applied to different parts of a molecule/system in combination to produce reliable geometry and energy at reduced computational cost
+ * Can combine different functions like (PBE/HSE)

 Functional Selection
 -------------